 |FIGHTING WARS ON THREE CONTINENTS|

 Roman Emperor Constantine IV and his court.
-He organized the military and city for a siege of five years while fighting wars on multiple fronts over three continents (Africa, Europe and Asia).
+He organized the military and city of Constantinople for a siege of five years while fighting wars on multiple fronts over three continents (Africa, Europe and Asia).

 Starting in the 630s Arab armies fought an almost endless series of major engagements with Eastern Roman forces.
 The slower moving and traditional Byzantine armies fought a losing battle against light and nimble Arab cavalry forces that out maneuvered them in the open country and deserts.
 The results of the battles was the loss long held Roman provinces of Egypt, Cyrenaica, Arabia, Palestine, Mesopotamia, Armenia and Syria.